-Agnes Giberne (1845-1903) was a prolific British writer, writing around one-hundred-thirty books.
+Agnes Giberne (1845-1903) was a prolific British writer, writing around one hundred thirty books.
 She is one of the first women to popularize science.
 As an amateur astronomer, she helped start the British Astronomical Association and became a founder-member in 1890.
 One of her first books was a book on astronomy entitled Sun, Moon and Stars.
 Astronomy for Beginners.
 (Seeley, 1879).

 Seeley, the British publisher, counted the number of copies sold by 1884 to be 10,000, 24,000 copies by 1898, and 26,000 by 1903 when the revised edition was issued.
-In the U.S. the book was published under the title of The Story of The Sun, Moon, and Stars.
+In the U.S. the book was published under the title The Story of The Sun, Moon, and Stars.

 From CHAPTER X | COMETS AND METEORITES (p.
 215)